TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 ## Signature Development
 Some incidents are expected to give way to potential development of new signatures, rules, reports, etc. to assist in the automated detection of future activity indicative of compromise.
-Such efforts and content shall be tracked and grouped by the intentions and expected response into use cases.
-Use cases shall fully document content creation and analysis steps.
+Such efforts and content shall be tracked and grouped by the intentions and expected response into Playbooks.
+Playbooks shall fully document content creation and analysis steps.

 # Glossary